 - Rest may be your best ally during these episodes of the rib pain.
 Finding a comfortable reclined or semi-reclined position, elevate the right side of your body slightly, prop with an adequate number of pillows, this will enhance an unobstructed flow of blood returning to the heart and lungs for oxygenation.

 - Pace yourself.
 Don’t overdo anything.
 Moderation in all things rule.

 - Try some gentle breathing exercises.
 Rib pain sometimes makes it difficult to take a deep breath but oxygenation is really important.
 Obstruct one nostril, inhale slowly, as deeply as is comfortable, briefly hold, then, switch nostrils, slowly and gently exhale.

 - Recognize that there is competition for space in your abdomen.
 Try eating smaller, more frequent meals.
 Light broths, especially those starting with a stock of bones and marrow, are high in protein, easily digested, can be sipped throughout the day, and nourishes the energy of the Kidney and Liver Blood.

 - Weightless exercise, such as floating and gently stretching in a heated pool, can be therapeutic.
 For a more aerobic exercise try walking in the pool – it’s low impact, provides gentle resistance to improve muscle tone, and it will increase your heart rate and lung capacity.
 There is something quite therapeutic about water energy.

 Hand Pain Numbness and Tingling

-- While working at a keyboard, provide for right angle support to your shoulders and elbows, so your wrists and fingers are in alignment.
-Wrist rests while typing are sometimes very helpful.
+- While working at a keyboard, provide for right-angle support to your shoulders and elbows, so your wrists and fingers are in alignment.
+Wrist rests while typing is sometimes very helpful.